-By Bharath Shrikanth, Community Contributor - January 5, 2021
+By Bharath Shrikanth, Community Contributor - June 5, 2022

 Jenkins is no longer the go-to tool for all CI implementations.
-CircleCI, TeamCity, TravisCI, Spinnaker, etc. have made their way into the market.
-More and more teams are opting for these tools to overcome the shortcomings of Jenkins.
+CircleCI, TeamCity, TravisCI, Spinnaker, etc., have made it into the market, and more teams are opting for them to overcome the shortcomings of Jenkins.

 This article will compare Jenkins with one of the most promising tools in the same domain, CircleCI.